djepar/CoursGenInfo/Algorithms/TheAlgoDesign.md

 Counterexample is the best way to prove an algorithm doesn't work.

 Good counterexamples are :
-- Verifiability : "To demonstrate that a particular instance is a counterexample to a particular algorithm, you must be ablo to calculate what answer your algorithm will give in this instance, and display a better answer so as to prove that the algorithm didn't find it. " (p.13)
+- Verifiability : "To demonstrate that a particular instance is a counterexample to a particular algorithm, you must be able to calculate what answer your algorithm will give in this instance, and display a better answer so as to prove that the algorithm didn't find it. " (p.13)
-- Simplicity : "Good counter-example have all unneecessary details stripped away." (ibid)
+- Simplicity : "Good counter-example have all unnecessary details stripped away." (ibid)

 Hunting for counterexample :
 - Think small